austin89213/Ecommerce_Website/README.md

 # Project description
-A Django based eCommerce Website using multiple techs like Boostrap, AJAX, JavaScript to improve frontend experience.
+A Django based eCommerce Website using multiple techs like Bootstrap, AJAX, JavaScript to improve frontend experience.
 Integrated third party API - Stripe to leverage payment service.
 Deployed on Heroku and used AWS to store and retrieve files.

 Users are able to register, manage accounts and orders, post feedbacks, check purchased / viewed products history and do shopping.